System Implementation

 Weighing Scale

 To capture the current stock of ingredients, and to determine the amount of an ingredient in the sandwich assembly area, we purchased a digital weighing scale with gram level accuracy, an upper limit of 3kg, and an RS232 interface.
 When prompted, the scale returns the current weight measurement.
-A moving average filter is also used to filter out noise in the measurement process.
-A photo of the scale as well as example outputs are displayed in Figure 3.
+A moving median filter is also used to filter out noise in the measurement process.
+A photo of the scale as well as example outputs are displayed in Figure 4.

-Ingredient Pick-Up Pipeline
+Sliced Ingredient Pick-Up Pipeline

 Before an ingredient can be picked up, the location of the ingredient must be determined in the arm’s base coordinate frame.
 To achieve this, weh have mounted an Intel RealSense D435 camera to the Franka Panda arm.
 To extract the XYZ pickup location, the first step is to segment the desired ingredient from the image.
 In our case, this means segmenting the ingredient that is on top of the stack.

 To extract a mask that represents the top layer of an ingredient, we are utilizing at UNet deep learning model.
 UNet, which has the ability to directly generate the segmentation mask for the top slice in the stack, was trained on the augmented form of images collected from RealSense D435, consisting of varying lighting conditions, ingredient arrangements, and bin arrangements.
 After generating the top layer mask, a custom image-processing pipeline calculates its midpoint.
-Example UNet Results are shown in Figure 4.
+Example UNet Results are shown in Figure 5.

 Once the top ingredient is segmented, the central point is passed through the pipeline to be used as the XY pickup location.
 To get the remaining Z coordinate of the pickup point, the depth functionality of the D435 is used to generate a depth map, from which the Z location of the desired point is extracted.
-Figure 5 displays an example depth map, including the depth at a specified pick-up point.
+Figure 7 displays an example depth map, including the depth at a specified pick-up point.
 The X, Y, and Z locations parsed from this pipeline are then transformed into the arm’s base frame, which can then be used by the manipulation system to accurately pick up the ingredient.

-Ingredient Placement Pipeline
+Sliced Ingredient Placement and Check Pipeline

 After placing the first slice of bread, it is desired that all subsequent ingredients are placed at the midpoint of this slice.
 Therefore, after placing the first slice, a photo of the assembly area is taken, from which the location of the bread can be extracted.
 To localize the bread, HSV thresholding is used.
 After this thresholding, a contour detector locates the edges of the bread, from which the center of the bread can be ascertained.
 This, coupled with the depth value of the bread, is then logged for later use when placing ingredients.